brightly-salty/qbcanon/literature/united-states/whitman.md

 ### Leaves of Grass

-poetry collection
+poetry collection, including "When Lilacs Last in Dooryard Bloom'd", "O Captain My Captain"

 ### "When Lilacs Last in Dooryard Bloom'd"

-on Abraham Lincoln's death
+about Abraham Lincoln's death

 ### "Song of Myself

-"barbaric yawp"
+"a uniform hieroglyphic" grass, "barbaric yawp", "look for me under your bootsoles", "origin of all poems", reading it is "good health"

+### Drum-Taps

+### Democratic Vistas

+alarmed at superficial US

+### Specimen Days & Collect

+### Crossing Brooklyn Ferry

+### "Out of the Cradle Endlessly Rocking"

+### Song of the Open Road

 ### "Beat, Beat Drums!"

 ### "O Captain!
 My Captain!"

-also on Abraham Lincoln's death. uses naval metaphors for the Civil War, with Lincoln as captain of the Union ship
+about Abraham Lincoln's death. uses naval metaphors for the Civil War, with Lincoln as captain of the Union ship